jitrc/tau2-bench/ENHANCEMENTS_README.md

 - Which specific tool calls were failing and why
 - How long tool executions were taking
 - When and why environment state was changing
+- LLM context window usage and token consumption patterns
 - Patterns in failure modes across simulations

 Research indicated that **87% of agent performance issues** stem from tool execution problems that were difficult to diagnose without detailed logging.
+Additionally, LLM context management issues (hitting context limits, inefficient token usage) were causing silent failures and performance degradation.

 ### Solution Implemented
 A native logging system integrated directly into the tau2-bench core that captures: